spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 derived from this, and it's how you communicate with `nvcc` to request the target to build for.

-AMD GPUs are identified using architecture IDs like `gfx1030`.
+GPUs from other vendors have their own numbering scheme, such as AMD's `gfx1234` format.

-Buildsystems for existing CUDA projects are generally unable to accept AMD format target identifiers.
-Existing CUDA projects sometimes do numeric comparisons on the compute capability value to enable/disable features using the preprocessor.
-If we simply used the "GFX number" as the compute capability, these numeric comparisons would malfunction.
+CUDA projects sometimes do numeric comparisons on the compute capability value to enable/disable features using the preprocessor.
+This is a problem, since those comparisons are inherently meaningless when targeting non-NVIDIA hardware.

-To solve this, SCALE:
+There is no meaningful mapping between compute capability numbers and the hardware of other vendors.

-- Provides one "CUDA installation directory" per AMD target, all of which map the NVIDIA compute capability "sm_86" to the corresponding AMD GPU target.
+SCALE addresses this problem by providing a "CUDA installation directory" for each supported GPU target.
+By default, the `nvcc` in each of these directories maps *every* compute capability number to the corresponding AMD GPU target.
-- Aims to support all CUDA APIs everywhere, including ones that NVIDIA deprecated/removed for newer compute capability targets.

-86 was chosen because it's a "fairly new" NVIDIA target that should enable most features in most projects.
-The default mapping number is likely to increase over time.

-Behind the scenes, this mapping is governed by a configuration file.
-Users who wish to take direct control of the process (either by changing the mapping, or modifying their project to accept both AMD and NVIDIA-format target identifiers) may do so.
-The remainder of this document covers this topic.

-The special target directory `<SCALE>/targets/gfxany` is a SCALE toolchain with no Compute Capability Mapping configuration.
-This may be used in combination with `clang++`'s usual flags for selecting a GPU target.

-`nvcc` mode does not support short compute capabilities except when compute capability mapping is in use; instead `-arch` must be given explicitly.
-An AMDGPU architecture (e.g: `gfx1030`) is accepted, as is the default numbering scheme explained below.

-## Default numbering scheme

-By default (when no ccmap is in use), AMD GPUs are assigned a compute capability of at least 60000.0, or `sm_600000`.

-For a given GPU, e.g: `gfx1030`, the last two digits are each represented by two digits, and the remaining digits are copied verbatim.
-If one of the last digits is a letter, then the numbering continues from 10.
-The resulting number is used as the major compute capability.
-The minor version number is currently unused and always zero.
-For example: `gfx1030` is represented as compute capability 100300.0 (`sm_1003000`), and `gfx90c` is represented as compute capability 90012.0 (`sm_900120`).
+This approach works, but has one obvious downside: it makes fat binaries unrepresentable.

+To resolve that, your buildsystem must be at least somewhat SCALE-aware: compute capabilities are not a sufficiently powerful abstraction to model the needs of a cross-vendor fat binary.

+The special `gfxany` target directory is a "CUDA installation directory" that does not perform this compute capability mapping at all.
+Instead, you may provide your own arbitrary mapping from GPU targets to CC-number - or use no such mapping at all (if your program doesn't use the CC-number for metaprogramming).
+We recommend CUDA progras be written using more portable and reliable means of detecting the existence of features: even within NVIDIA's universe, the CC number is a rather blunt instrument.

+The remainder of this document explains how the compute capability mapping configuration works for users of the `gfxany` target.

 ## Configuration file format